bertrandmartel/notti-library/README.md

 This Android application bounds to Notti service to control your device(s)

-You can dot the following :
+You can do the following :

 * scan network looking for your Notti devices
 * connect to your devices,